-“I really did not expect to win anything,” said April Sanico after bagging the top award in the on-the-spot drawing competition during Huion’s Launch Party at EDSA Shangri-La Mall last November 13, 2018.
-April received an all-new Huion Tablet from Ynzal Marketing as her prize for the said competition.
+“I really did not expect to win anything,” said April Sanico after bagging the top award in the on-the-spot drawing competition during Huion’s Launch Party at the EDSA Shangri-La Mall last November 13, 2018.
+April received a Huion Inspiroy H604P tablet from Ynzal Marketing as her prize for the said competition.

 It actually started with Craig McCracken and Genndy Tartakovsky.
-My interest was captured with 2D animation like their creations, the Dexter’s Lab and Powerpuff Girls.
+My interest was captured by the 2D animation of their creations, Dexter’s Lab and the Powerpuff Girls.
 Since I grew up watching these 90’s cartoons, I began to enjoy sketching 2D animation characters ever since I was a child.

 When did you start considering art as a future career?